Heartburn / Reflux - rich food makes it worse

 Q. I get gastric reflux or heartburn after a rich meal, but it can also happen unexpectedly.
 How can I best approach this?

-A. Often heartburn occurs following a poor combination of foods, or a symptom of food intolerance (see this website for information regarding allergy testing in the About section).
+A. Often heartburn occurs following a poor combination of foods, or a symptom of food intolerance - Allergy testing

 Some people produce insufficient digestive enzymes particularly if you eat in a rush or are a ‘dashboard diner’ – eating at the computer or in the car.